Publisher: All Night Books

 Before I dig into the review, I want to inform you that this book has trigger warnings.
 They are:

 If any of these trigger you, I suggest not reading this book.
-If you read the book, please be aware that all these are graphic.
+If you read the book, please know all these are graphic.
 I don’t get triggered easily, and there were some points in the book where it became too much, and I had to put down my Kindle.

-The author took his time building up the storyline and the characters in Assault.
+The author took his time building up the storyline and the characters in Faythe of North Hinkapee.
 As a result of him doing that, the book does start slowly.
 Usually, I wouldn’t say I like books that stay slow almost the entire book, but it worked with this book.

-The main storyline in Assault (I am shortening the title for this review) centers around the main characters and their various backstories.
+The main storyline in Faythe of North Hinkapee (I am shortening the title for this review) centers around the main characters and their various backstories.
 Three storylines start off the book: Faythe’s, the Downings/Martha, and the Native American girl (Nununyi).
-These storylines are well-written and explain so much about the main characters’ backgrounds.
+These well-written storylines explain so much about the main characters’ backgrounds.
 The author merges Faythe and the Downings storylines right after Chloe’s rape but separates Nununyi’s storyline.

 Several secondary storylines merge into the main storyline.
 These secondary storylines add extra depth to the main storylines.
 They also flesh out the characters in the book, making them more relatable and lifelike.